Program Directory by City

 Angels Flight – At Risk Youth Services

-Shelter for homeless, runaway and at-risk youth, ages 10 to 17; Safe Passages/Family Reunification program for unaccompanied and undocumented minors.
+Provides: shelter for homeless, runaway and at-risk youth 10 to 17 years old; Safe Passages/Family Reunification program for unaccompanied and undocumented minors.

 357 South Westlake Avenue, Los Angeles, CA 90057